Alfresco/alfresco-ng2-components/docs/node-name-tooltip.pipe.md

+---
+Added: v2.0.0
+Status: Active
+---
-# Node Name Tooltip directive
+# Node Name Tooltip pipe

 Formats the tooltip for a Node.